chromonav/Getit/README.md

-# Getit
+# Reeway
-## Platform for collabration and sharing of resources of "last mile delivery services".
+## Platform for commute suggestion for the masses
 Please find detail discription at pdf that explains the problem.